connojd/extended_apis/README.md

 ## Startup / Teardown

-Once the build is done, issue the following sequence of commands to load the kernel driver and Bareflank modules, respectively:
+Once the build is done, enter the following to load the kernel driver and Bareflank modules, respectively:

 ```